 Similarity Search.
-Several measures have been proposed for computing similarity between data series [26, 60].
-Among them, Euclidean Distance (ED) [33], which performs a point-by-point value comparison between two time series, is one of the most popular.
-ED can be combined with data normalization (often z-normalization [39]), in order to consider as similar patterns that may vary in amplitude or value offset.
-Ding et al. [26] conducted an analysis of different measures (including elastic ones such as Dynamic Time Warping [9] and threshold based ones such as TQuEST [4]) and concluded that there is no superior measure.
-In our work, we focus on ED because [26, 30] it is effective, it leads to efficient solutions for large datasets, and is very commonly used.
+Several measures have been proposed for computing similarity between data series [39, 92].
+Among them, Euclidean Distance (ED) [49], which performs a point-by-point value comparison between two time series, is one of the most popular.
+ED can be combined with data normalization (often z-normalization [59]), in order to consider as similar patterns that may vary in amplitude or value offset.
+In our work, we focus on ED because it is effective, and leads to efficient solutions for large datasets [39, 47].
+We also extend our approach to DTW [113], which is very popular in practice, and more suitable than ED for certain applications, especially in classification tasks [10].

 The human-computer interaction community has focused on the interactive visual exploration and querying of data series.
-These querying approaches are visual, often on top of line chart visualizations [78], and rely either on the interactive selection of part of an existing series (e.g., [13]), or on sketching patterns to search for (e.g., [23, 58]).
+These querying approaches are visual, often on top of line chart visualizations [125], and rely either on the interactive selection of part of an existing series (e.g., [21]), or on sketching patterns to search for (e.g., [34, 89]).
 This line of work is orthogonal to our approach, which considers approximate and progressive results from these queries when interactive search times are not possible.

 Optimized and Approximate Similarity Search.
-The database community has optimized similarity search methods by using index structures [14, 22, 33, 50, 54, 55, 65, 67-69, 85, 88, 92], or fast sequential scans [72].
-Recently, Echihabi et al. [30, 31] compared the efficiency of these methods under a unified experimental framework, showing that there is no single best method that outperforms all the rest.
-In this study, we focus on the popular centralized solutions, though, our results naturally extend to parallel and distributed solutions [67-69, 88], since these solutions are based on the same principles and mechanisms as their centralized counterparts.
+The database community has optimized similarity search methods by using index structures [22, 27, 28, 33, 49, 72, 73, 82, 83, 132, 134, 139, 146] or fast sequential scans [112].
+Recently, Echihabi et al. [47,48] compared the efficiency of these methods under a unified experimental framework, showing that there is no single best method that outperforms all the rest.
+In this study, we focus on the popular centralized solutions, though, our results naturally extend to parallel and distributed solutions [44, 78, 104-108, 138, 139], since these solutions are based on the same principles and mechanisms as their centralized counterparts.
 Moreover, we focus on (progressive answers for) exact query answering.
-Given enough time, all answers we produce are exact, which is important for several applications [66].
+Given enough time, all answers we produce are exact, which is important for several applications [98].
 In this context, progressive answers help to speed-up exact queries by stopping execution early, when it is highly probable that the current progressive answer is the exact one.
+Note that several data series similarity search methods support approximate query answering that can produce increasingly more accurate answers as time goes by [23, 51, 73, 83, 134, 146], though, none of them provides quality guarantees on the answers.
+In this work, we focus on the iSAX2+ [23] and DSTree [134] methods, which exhibit superior performance at the similarity search task [47, 48].

-In parallel to our work, Li et al. [52] proposed a machine learning method, developed on top of inverted-file (IVF [43] and IMI [5]) and k-NN graph (HNSW [57]) similarity search techniques, that solves the problem of early termination of approximate NN queries, while achieving a target recall.
-In contrast, our approach employs similarity search techniques based on data series indices [31], and with a very small training set (up to 200 training queries in our experiments), provides guarantees with per-query probabilistic bounds along different dimensions: on the distance error, on whether the current answer is the exact one, and on the time needed to find the exact answer.
+In parallel to our work, Li et al. [79] proposed a machine learning method, developed on top of inverted-file (IVF [64] and IMI [7]) and k-NN graph (HNSW [88]) similarity search techniques, that solves the problem of early termination of approximate NN queries, while achieving a target recall.
+In contrast, our approach employs similarity search techniques based on data series indices [48], and with a very small training set (up to 200 training queries in our experiments), provides guarantees with per-query probabilistic bounds along different dimensions: on the distance error, on whether the current answer is the exact one, and on the time needed to find the exact answer.